Prometheu52/Wicked-crafting/README.md

 ## Usage
 ***

-Run the AHK scritp with the AHK runtime
+Run the AHK scritp with the AHK runtime or download the latest release!
  - Basicly if you have AutoHotkey installed, you just double click it.
 It should create a hidden tray icon with the AHK logo.
-That means it is running
+That means it is running.

 #### Input Latency feature